sf-wdi-38/rails-view-templating/README.md

  - We can use a `render` statement to specify a view to render that doesn't match the action name.

-### JSON Views
+### JSON View Templates

 Rails 5 comes bundled with a [`jbuilder`](https://github.com/rails/jbuilder) gem that helps us create JSON views instead of HTML.
-Why is this awesome?
+This gives us the flexibility to easily respond to requests for JSON content.

 **Check for Understanding**